BE PART OF AN ALLIANCE THAT WORKS DAILY TO COUNTER DISCRIMINATION AND RAISE AWARENESS OF OUR CAUSE.

 The workshops can be scheduled during the day or evening and end no later than 9:00 pm.

-For more information, please contact Isabelle Paillé, Health Coordinator, by email at health@faq-qnw.org.
+For more information, please get in touch with Isabelle Paillé, Health Coordinator, by email at health@faq-qnw.org.

 Contact us